 In 2021, ICICI Bank developed a comprehensive digital banking platform “ICICI STACK” that offers around 500 services to ensure seamless banking experience to retail, business banking, small ans medium enterprise (SME) and corporate customers.
 These services are available on the bank’s mobile banking platforms such as iMobile and InstaBIZ as well as its internet banking platform.

 ICICI Bank has demonstrated strength in its digital capabilities.
 In comparison, Axis Bank has a market share of 17% for UPI and 16% for mobile.
 In 2021, it recorded over 160 million UPI-transactions in India.

 Customer Experience: ICICI Bank enhanced their digital engagement with customers through various channels

 To enhance customer service and experience, ICICI Bank partners with fintech companies to leverage technology and analytics for deeper insights into customer needs and behaviours.

-ICICI Bank WhatsApp Banking enabled customers to manage multiple banking services; from issuing a cheque book to setting up credit card auto-debit.
-It is also available for customers to check bank balance, find nearby ATMs, check status of pre-approved loans and FASTag transactions.
+ICICI Bank whatsapp banking enabled customers to manage multiple banking services, from issuing a cheque book to setting up credit card auto-debit.
+It is also available for customers to check bank balance, find nearby automated teller machines (ATMs), check status of pre-approved loans and FASTag transactions.
 By the end of the year, three million customers were actively using these services.